-In any 10 year period, not more than 10 per cent of the issued ordinary share capital of the Company may be issued or issuable under the Plans and all other employees' share plans operated by the Company.
-In addition, in any 10 year period, not more than 5 per cent of the issued ordinary share capital of the Company may be issued or issuable under the LTIP and all other discretionary share plans adopted by the Company.
+In any 10 year period, not more than 10% of the issued ordinary share capital of the Company may be issued or issuable under the Sharesave Scheme and all other employees' share plans operated by the Company.
+This limit does not include options which lapse but does include treasury shares as if they were newly issued for so long as it is best practice to do so.